Selfie (2022 film): Development

-DG Film Company began a new film venture directed by Mathi Maran, a former associate of Vetrimaaran and featuring G. V. Prakash Kumar in the lead role during May 2020.
+DG Film Company began a new film venture directed by Mathimaran Pugazhendhi, a former associate of Vetrimaaran and featuring G. V. Prakash Kumar in the lead role during May 2020.
 The film was titled as Selfie.

 Casting

 There were reports which were suggesting that Gautham Vasudev Menon would be a part of the film as antagonist.

 Music

 G. V. Prakash Kumar composed the soundtrack and background score.
 The first single "Oorkaran" was released on 11 February 2022.
 The second single "Imaikkariye" was released on 8 March 2022.
 The third single "Badass Bossman" was released on 18 March 2022.
 The full album jukebox was released on 21 March 2022.

 Release

 The trailer of the film was released on 2 December 2021.
 The film was released in theaters on 1 April 2022.